acdlee/PERN-Test-App/README.md

 ## Description
 A skeleton of an application using **PostgreSQL (database)**, **Express (backend)**, **React (frontend)**, and **Node.js (runtime environment)**.
 The purpose of this application is to offer a relatively simple demonstration of the PERN stack.
-The application itself displays three holidays in a React component, fetched from an Express API, which queries data from a PostreSQL database.
+The application itself displays three holidays in a React component, fetched from an Express API, which queries data from a PostgreSQL database.

 ## Setup
 ### Database
-Download and install <a href="https://www.postgresql.org/download/">PostreSQL</a>.
+Download and install <a href="https://www.postgresql.org/download/">PostgreSQL</a>.
 No need to setup StackBuilder (just close the install wizard).

 Launch pgAdmin and take note of your username, password, and port number.